Listen to the article

 To keep offering value, virtual groups are high maintenance

 NGOs’ Hub- previously called Jobs in Development for You- is a group of over 91,000 members.
-Founded in 2010 by Sherine Nassef, a professional working in the development field, with the purpose of sharing career opportunities with those aspiring to join or to advance in the ‘fourth sector’.
+This group was founded in 2010 by Sherine Nassef, a professional working in the development field, with the purpose of sharing career opportunities with those aspiring to join or to advance in the ‘fourth sector’.

 “There is not enough knowledge on this sector; it is not just philanthropy,” says Mostafa Adel, currently the main administrator of the group after Nassef stepped down in 2020.
 “The group has evolved from a place to exchange info about jobs, into becoming a key destination for those looking for information and opportunities in this sector whether jobs, collaborations, scholarships, learning and training courses, and sometimes tenders/biddings,” he continued.